Preetham-Yeddula/loan_management_vaya/README.md

 cd loan_management_vaya
 pip install -r requirements.txt
 ```

+### 2.a Connection String

+The password for the connection string will be provided in the mail or chat of wellfound along with the submittion link

 ### 3. Run the Application

 Start the FastAPI application using the following command: